 "The King James Only Controversy by its very nature, brings disruption and contention right into the local Christian church pews." - James White

 By far there are two resources available today that cover this issue that are greater than every other.
 I will discuss the other at another time but for today Dr. James White's The King James Controversy is in view here.
-This book does an excellent job of outlining the issue at hand and presenting a strong case against the exclusive use of the King James Version for English speaking people.
+This book does an excellent job of outlining the issue at hand and presenting a strong case against the exclusive use of the King James Version.

-Dr. White is the head guy at Alpha and Omega Ministries out of Phoenix, Arizona and is an excellent author, and public debater.
+Dr. White is the director of Alpha and Omega Ministries out of Phoenix, Arizona and is an excellent author, apologist, and public debater.
 He has debated in many countries and against many different people from various backgrounds including Mormonism, Catholicism, Islam, Atheists and more.
 I have been reading and following his work for a few years now and I highly recommend him to anyone wanting to deepen their knowledge of God's Word.

 Today, from his book I want to share some information he provides at the beginning of the book concerning the different groups/camps that fall under the banner of King James Onlyism.
 White includes 5 groups total but I combined 2 and have 4 groups total.
 Even though I have changed the total number of groups the thoughts and work behind it is still his so I include citation for it all.

 Group #1 - I Like the KJV Best